Ka tākiri te ata, ka kōrerorero ngā manu, ka ao, ka ao,

 TE WAO-NUI-A-TĀNE

-Bushy Park Tarapuruhi sits within the rohe (territory) of Ngā Rauru Kītahi iwi.
+Tarapuruhi Bushy Park sits within the rohe (territory) of Ngā Rauru Kītahi iwi.
 They named the place Tarapuruhi for its abundant bird life.
 Ngā Rauru whakapapa connects them to the forest realm, Te Wao-nui-a-Tāne.
 Tāne is the Māori god of forests, birds and insects, who separated his parents (earth and sky) and in doing so let light into the world.
 According to Ngā Rauru Kītahi, Ai-toko-rangi or Tāne -toko-rangi is the god of trees.
 These are the larger trees like rātā, tōtara and kauri which keep Ranginui and Papa-tua-nuku separated so that the world of light can remain.
 For Māori the wellbeing of people and the environment remain vitally connected.

 Rongoā rākau (plant remedies) form an integral part of the traditional part of the Māori healing system.
 Many native plants are used to treat a variety of conditions.
 Knowledge is passed down.
 Plants are prepared with care, as they can be toxic if not used correclty..
 According to Ngā Rauru Kītahi, Tāne combines with Rongo the god of peace to become Rongo-mā-Tane, the god of birds and cultivated food.
 Rongo-mā-Tāne is also a god of trees but these are trees such as kawakawa and karamu, which are food and can also be used for rongoā.
 These commonly used Māori medicinal plants can all be found at Bushy Park Tarapuruhi.
 Please do not pick them here – they are part of the eco-system we are protecting.